cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

 ### Set up Registry Namespace

-Namespaces provide a way to categorize your docker images within the registry.
-Note that these are separate from Kubenetes namespaces.
+Namespaces provide a way to categorize your Docker images within the registry.
+Note that these are different than Kubenetes namespaces.
+Namespaces must be unique across the entire Registry.
 Namespaces not found when building images will be added automatically.

-1. Create a namespace in the container registry to associate the images you will load into the directory.
+1. Create a unique namespace in the container registry to associate the images you will load into the directory.  eg. Here we are using the suffix jd40  (John Doe, age 40) to provide uniqueness.

     ```
-    ibmcloud cr namespace-add cas2019
+    ibmcloud cr namespace-add cas2019jd40
     ```

 2. Verify that is was correctly added.